Addressing a National Imperative

 The NNSA supports the development of open source software technologies that are both important to the success of national security applications and externally impactful for the rest of the ECP and the broader community.
 These software technologies are managed as part of a larger Advanced Simulation and Computing (ASC) portfolio, which provides resources to develop and apply these technologies to issues of importance to national security.

-The ECP software team is developing key enhancements to message passing interface (MPI) and OpenMP, addressing in particular the important design and implementation challenges of combining massive inter-node and intra-node concurrency into an application.
-They are also developing a diverse collection of products that further address next- generation node architectures to improve realized performance, ease of expression and performance portability.
+The team is developing exascale-ready programming models and runtimes, addressing in particular the important design and implementation challenges of combining massive intra-node and inter-node concurrency into an application.
+They are also developing a diverse collection of products that further address next-generation node architectures to improve realized performance, ease of expression, and performance portability.

-This new technical area of the ECP software group provides important enabling technologies such as software build, test and integration tools, in particular Spack, and containers environments that leverage emerging industry standards for portable execution adapted to leadership computing platforms.
-This area also provides the critical resources and staffing that will enable ECP ST to perform continuous integration testing and product releases.
+This technical area of the ECP software group coordinates the delivery of E4S, the new HPC software ecosystem, and provides important software build, test and integration tools, in particular Spack, and containers environments that leverage emerging industry standards for portable execution adapted to leadership computing platforms.
+This area also provides the critical resources and staffing that support ECP ST continuous integration testing and product releases via E4S.

-Application Integration ensures that ECP applications are appropriately targeting DOE exascale architectures and that the facilities are aware of ongoing application development effort and can contribute their experience and expertise in porting applications to the facility architectures.
+Application integration helps ensure that Exascale Computing Project (ECP) applications are properly prepared for the forthcoming US Department of Energy (DOE) exascale systems.
+It also ensures that the DOE HPC facilities (hereafter referred to as Facilities) are aware of ongoing application development efforts and can contribute their experience and expertise in porting applications to the Facility-specific architectures.

-Production of an exascale-capable environment requires access to HPC resources for the purpose of application and software testing and development.
-Facility Resource Utilization is a collaboration between ECP and DOE HPC facilities to ensure effective access to current production systems and pre-exascale, and exascale computers.
+Producing an exascale-capable environment requires access to high-performance computing (HPC) resources for the purpose of application and software testing and development.
+Facility Resource Utilization is a collaboration between the Exascale Computing Project (ECP) and US Department of Energy (DOE) HPC facilities to ensure effective access to current production systems and pre-exascale and exascale computers.

-PathForward seeks to prepare the US industry for exascale system procurements and to generally improve US competitiveness in the worldwide computing market.
-Evidenced by CORAL2 offerings, PathForward is successfully influencing US HPC vendors to maintain focus on designing and building far more powerful and balanced computers for DOE simulation workloads.
+PathForward seeks to prepare the US industry for exascale system procurements and generally improve US competitiveness in the worldwide computing market.
+Evidenced by CORAL2 offerings, PathForward successfully influences US high-performance computing (HPC) vendors to maintain focus on designing and building much more powerful and balanced computers for US Department of Energy simulation workloads.

 Through close partnership with ECP code teams, DOE HPC Facilities, and vendors, the Software Deployment team deploys and integrates an exascale software stack and deploys a software integration and testing capability at the Facilities to support continuous integration with site environments, including container technologies and software development kits.

-For applications to take full advantage of exascale hardware and software, a robust developer training and productivity program keeps application and software team members, staff, and other stakeholders abreast of emerging technologies.
-This effort is a close collaboration of Facilities, vendors, and the ECP community.
+For applications to take full advantage of exascale hardware and software, a robust developer training and productivity program keeps application and software team members, staff, and other stakeholders abreast of emerging technologies and key technologies of importance to ECP.
+These projects are done in close collaboration among the computing facilities, vendors, and the ECP community.